ValerioB88/simple-pydash/README.md

 The best way to getting started is to take a look at the example: `examples/canvas_and_charts.py`.

 Run it with:
-`cd {repo folder}; python -m examples.canvas_and_charts.py`.
+`cd {repo folder}; python -m examples.canvas_and_charts`.
 The script will try to use the first available port starting at `8000`.
 Open your browser at `localhost:8000` (or the used port, indicated in the output of the console).

 **If you are running the script on a server**, you need to do port forwarding.
 Open a new terminal on your local machine and type `ssh -L {portnum}:localhost:{portnum} {username}@{machinename}`, e.g. `ssh -L 8000:localhost:8000 val@titan.it`.
 Then open the browser at `localhost:8000`, and you should see the dashboard.